Best Things to Do in Valposchiavo + Travel Tips

 Lago di Poschiavo / Lake Poschiavo

-If heading to the south, very close to the Italian border. you will find the biggest lake in the region: Lago di Poschiavo.
+If heading to the south, very close to the Italian border you will find the biggest lake in the region: Lago di Poschiavo.
 In summer, you can take a boat cruise and swim in the lake.
 Walking around the lake is probably a beautiful thing to do at any time of the year.

 Hike San Romerio – Tirano

 If I had more time, I would have done another hike, probably from San Romerio to Tirano (Italy), which promises beautiful views.

-Valposchiavo is probably a heaven for mountain bikers.
+Valposchiavo is probably heaven for mountain bikers.
 I like cycling more than mountain biking, but some people seriously biked Sassal Masone.
 If you are a bike fan, you should find out more about cycling routes in the area.

-Valposchiavo is a perfect place to visit – whether you visit for first time or a regular Switzerland visitor.
-I am sure it will get more busy eventually and it will not be s hidden gem forever, so I recommend visiting as long as it isn’t crowded yet!
+Valposchiavo is a perfect place to visit – whether you visit for the first time or are a regular Switzerland visitor (or even a Swiss resident).
+I am sure it will get busier eventually, and it will not be s hidden gem forever, so I recommend visiting as long as it isn’t crowded yet!

 October was the perfect time to visit – the “crowds“ had gone, but most shops and restaurants were still open.
 Fall presented its best side, and while we never know about the weather (which is unpredictable in Switzerland), even the weather in October was great.
-If you are looking for a beautiful place to visit in fall, then Valposchiavo it is!
+If you are looking for a beautiful place to visit in the fall, then Valposchiavo it is!